jflamy/owlcms4/docs/Heroku_Install_Linux.md

   ```
 These commands are only needed once.
 The `login` command will open a browser window and ask you to login on your Heroku account.

-##### Install Java
+### Install Java

-The plugin we just downloaded above requires this to operate -- you won't be running Java on your computer otherwise.
+The plugin we just downloaded above requires Java to operate.

 - Go to https://adoptopenjdk.net/ .
 - Download the JDK8 version for your environment and install it -- the default options are fine.

-##### Define your application name
+### Define your application name

 - Time-saving tip: if you want to avoid typing `--app myHerokuAppName` on all the commands, you can define an environment variable called `HEROKU_APP` with your application name.
 You only need to do this <u>once</u>.